Grainger Computing Innovation Prize

 Receptify (Technology Addressing Mental Health Access Disparities for Sexual Violence Survivors) is a tool for reducing barriers to recovery and rehabilitation for sexual violence survivors on college campuses, demystifying their steps and options as they seek justice and healing.

 Winners tackled some of the most challenging problems to win one of the following cash prizes:

 1st Place team: $15,000

 3rd Place team: $5,000

-The Grainger Computing Innovation Prize is a team-based competition, with each team comprised of two–five students.
-The recommended team size is four–five students.
+The Grainger Computing Innovation Prize is a team-based competition, with each team comprised of two to five students.
+The recommended team size is four or five students.
 At least one undergraduate student is required in each team.
 Doctoral students are not eligible for the prize but are encouraged to participate as mentors.

 Subscribe for Updates

-Subscribe for updates and information on how to participate.
+Subscribe for updates and information on the competition.